 Indeed, even if you don't have DR, if the muscles are kind of bulging down under the weight of your abdominal organs, are they really going to get flatter, or stronger?

 3. Instead of doing a plank, why not just do a push up?
 The "core" muscles are doing the same static work (anti-extension of the spine), but you're also strengthening the triceps, chest and shoulders isotonically (not with static holds)?

 4. If you can't hold a plank at all, it might be worth strengthening all the relevant muscles to build up to one (including the chest and shoulders).
 It may be worth starting on an incline.

 But once we can do a plank, why not move onto more challenging exercises, instead of holding them for longer and longer periods of time?

-It's not that they're BAD, they just seem like a waste of time.
+It's not that they're BAD, (unless you have DR, then they're probs not great) but they just seem like a waste of time.
 There are far better exercises you could be doing instead.